teruo41/teruo41.github.io/pubse.md

 0. __Teruo Tanimoto__, Takatsugu Ono, and Koji Inoue,
    ***CPCI Stack: Metric for Accurate Bottleneck Analysis on OoO Microprocessors,***
-   In Proceedings of the Fifth International Symposium on Computing and Networking (CANDAR '17), Nov.
-2017. (to appear)<!-- (acceptance rate: 25/73=34.2%)-->
+   In Proceedings of the Fifth International Symposium on Computing and Networking (CANDAR '17), pp.166-172, Nov.
+2017. (acceptance rate: 25/73=34.2%)

 0. Hiroshi Sasaki, Fang-Hsiang Su, __Teruo Tanimoto,__ and Simha Sethumadhavan,
    ***Why Do Programs Have Heavy Tails?,***